What is Diabetes?

 Nausea and vomiting.
 When your body resorts to burning fat, it makes “ketones.”
 These can build up in your blood to dangerous levels, a possibly life-threatening condition called diabetic ketoacidosis.
 Ketones can make you feel sick to your stomach.

-***WARNING*** If you are considering the Keto Diet and are, or may have Type 1 Diabetes, please consult your physician first, as ketoacidosis is the INTENTIONAL cause of this diet.
+***WARNING*** If you are considering the Keto Diet and are, or may have Type 1 Diabetes, please consult your physician first.

 Other Type 2 Symptoms